Valdecy/pyBibX/README.md

 To export the correct file formats from Scopus, Web of Science, and PubMed, follow these steps:

-- a) **Scopus**: Search, select articles, click "Export" choose "BibTeX" or ("CSV") select all fields, click "Export" again.
+- a) **Scopus**: Search, select articles, click "Export" choose "BibTeX" or "CSV", select all fields, click "Export" again.
 - b) **WoS**: Search, select articles, click "Export" choose "Save to Other File Formats" select "BibTeX" select all fields, click "Send"
 - c) **PubMed**: Search, select articles, click "Save" choose "PubMed" format, click "Save" to download a .txt file.